jmakled/Come-to-Papa-Moon/README.md

-# Some known bugs

-- [ ] Part PDFs don't include header and layout is borked.
-Fix!
-- [ ] Score + Parts need copyright info in footer

 # Development

 This score was written using [lilypond](https://lilypond.org), originally via [Frescobaldi](https://frescobaldi.org), then eventually edited in [MuseScore](https://musescore.com).
 There's still some template code that may not be strictly necessary.